Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 This is the first method for finding similar_songs and also a folder in which find the topics_analysis.py file which you need for this.
 You also need the modules song_information.py and songtext_topics.py.
 These are all the files you need to find similiar songs based on the same main topics.
-Check out he files for further explanations and example queries.
+Check out the files for further explanations and example queries.
 NLP method: extract main topics from a text with spacy